grace-apa/team-profile-generator/README.md

 ## Description

-Your task is to take the given starter code and convert it into a working Node.js command-line application.
-This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-You have been provided with tests, so make sure every part of your code passes each provided test.
+This application takse in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

+This application generates a HTML file using input from a command-line interface.

 ## Features

--
+- Users are prompted to add employees to their team (Manager, Engineer and Intern)
+- HTML page auto generates after user has inputted all employees
+- NPM inquirer used for user input
+- NPM jest used for testing
+- ESM modules for most up to date code

 ## Table of Contents